marsdrums/test-tutorial/visual-quality/index.md

 > [!NOTE]
 > Many possible formulations exist for the rendering equation, but for the sake of this article, I'll just focus on the version for non-translucent materials.

-If we go beyond the initial aversion to Greek letters one may have, we can break this function into pieces and discover that it's actually pretty simple and elegant.
+If we go beyond the initial aversion to Greek letters, we can break this function into pieces and discover that it's pretty simple and elegant.

 ![](./images/visual-quality_022.png)